World Haemophilia Day 2024- History, Theme, and Significance

 10 shares

-The World Federation of Haemophilia (WFH) and the community of people with hereditary bleeding disorders observe World Haemophilia Day on 17th April of each year, since 1989.
-Celebrated in honour of Frank Schnabel, this day aims to impart awareness about the disease and ways to control and prevent bleeds of people with haemophilia.
+World Haemophilia Day is a globally recognized event held every year on 17 April.
+The World Federation of Haemophilia (WFH) and the community of people with hereditary bleeding disorders have been celebrating this day since 1989.
+Moreover, organized in honour of Frank Schnabel, this day aims to impart awareness about the disease and ways to control and prevent bleeds of people with haemophilia.
 The foundation, the community, and the supporters of the community honour the journey of patients and caregivers by using the advocacy toolkit of WFH and taking part in the “Light It Up Red” campaign.

 History of Haemophilia